mdn/curriculum/curriculum/1-core/3-scripting.md

   - Usability issues behind asynchronous updates, like loss of history and breaking the back button.

 - Crash course in [HTTP](https://developer.mozilla.org/en-US/docs/Web/HTTP/Overview) basics.
-We’ve already talked about GET-ing resources, but also look at other common HTTP verbs, such as DELETE, POST, and PUT, and how they are handled via fetch().
+We've already talked about GET-ing resources, but also look at other common HTTP verbs, such as DELETE, POST, and PUT, and how they are handled via fetch().

 Resources: